coderste/mac-setup/README.md

 All the apps and tools are installed using [Homebrew](https://brew.sh/) so this is the first thing installed in the set-up script.

+### Font

+We use the [Dank Mono Font](https://philpl.gumroad.com/l/dank-mono) but due to it's licensing we can't push to this repo therefore we have to install manually.
+Other than that everything else can be installed via the set-up script.

+### Set Up

 `apps.txt` and `tools.txt` are pretty self-explanatory in that the `app.txt` will install the macOS Applications using Homebrew flag `--cask` and the `tools.txt` will install just normal development tools wthout the `--cask` flag.

 ```